 These therapies can be used in any joint whose damage or pathology requires these techniques for its treatment.
-The aim is to try to preserve one’s own joint without changing it.
+The aim is to try to preserve the joint itself without changing it.

 - Platelet-rich plasma (growth factors).
-It is based on the potentially healing and regenerative action of platelets.
-PRP is performed by drawing blood from the patient and then concentrating the platelets.
-This concentration is then infiltrated into the lesion with the help of an ECHO or direct visualisation by arthroscopy as is done in meniscal lesions.
-This concentrate stimulates the multiplication of healthy cells around the damage and increases angiogenesis and promotes the differentiation of existing stem cells in the tissues to give rise to healthy cells in the injured tissue.
+This is based on the potentially healing and regenerative action of platelets.
+It is carried out by extracting blood from the patient and then concentrating the platelets.
+This concentration is then infiltrated into the lesion with the help of an ECHO or direct vision by arthroscopy as is done in meniscal injuries.
+This concentrate stimulates the multiplication of healthy cells around the damage and increases angiogenesis and promotes the differentiation of stem cells that exist in the tissues to give rise to healthy cells of the injured tissue.
 This technique is mainly indicated for osteo-tendinous injuries.
 It can also be used for intrasubstance meniscal tears and in the treatment of cartilage pathologies.

 - Stem cells.
-It is a more complex treatment and has a much greater potential than the previous one.
-In colloquial terms, we would speak of stem cells as ‘seeds’ to give rise to healthy cells in the tissue where we implant them.
+This is a more complex treatment and has a much greater potential than the previous one.
+In colloquial terms, we would speak of stem cells as ‘seeds’ to give rise to healthy cells of the tissue in which they are implanted.
 Tissues have within them mature cells differentiated in the tissue itself (e.g. chondrocytes in cartilage).
 These cells are only able to give rise to similar cells when we have an injury (tissue healing).
 To aid healing, we can apply cells that, in contact with the tissue to be healed, are transformed into differentiated cells of the tissue itself.
-The type of cells we apply are stem cells.
+This type of cells that we apply are stem cells.

-- A substance that belongs to the so-called biological therapies, i.e. it is obtained from the patient himself and helps to treat the pain of osteoarthritis and to protect cartilage cells that still remain in the joint.
+- This substance is included in the so-called biological therapies, i.e. it is obtained from the patient himself and helps to treat the pain of osteoarthritis and to protect cartilage cells that still remain in the joint.
 This treatment is injected directly into the damaged area and its action is based on high concentrations of anti-inflammatory proteins that block cartilage degradation.
-It also reduces pain and improves joint function.
+In addition, it reduces pain and improves the joint’s own function.

-Depending on the damage or pathology, biological treatment or prosthetic implantation may be considered.
+Depending on the damage or pathology, biological treatment or the implantation of prostheses can be evaluated.

 Knee : 3D prosthesis

-Decompressive arthroscopy is performed on these joints for rhizarthrosis that occurs with wear and tear of the joint connecting the thumb to the wrist.
+Decompressive arthroscopy is performed on these joints for rhizarthrosis that occurs with wear and tear of the joint that joins the thumb to the wrist.
 It is usually common from the age of 65 onwards.